 With an increase in Chapter membership and public recognition that the Atlanta Chapter was a proven means for business, educational, civic, and social community members to contribute to the advancement of scientific education, ARCS Foundation was able to increase both the financial amount of Scholar Awards and the number of scholars supported.
 In 2000, the University of Georgia, a public land grant research university in Athens, Georgia, was invited to partner with the Atlanta Chapter.

 Today, the Atlanta Chapter continues its commitment to scientific leadership.
 With strong support from the chapter, Emory Rollins School of Public Health became eligible to nominate scholars for consideration.
-During the COVID-19 pandemic, we are actively increasing the public’s awareness of the Atlanta Chapter by aggressively engaging several communication technologies such as social media, multimedia presentations, and zoom conferencing.
+During the COVID-19 pandemic, we actively increased the public’s awareness of the Atlanta Chapter by aggressively engaging several communication technologies such as social media, multimedia presentations, and Zoom conferencing.
 ARCS Foundation is the largest private membership organization in the United States focusing on financial support to America’s most promising intellectual resource, our science scholars.

 FOUNDING MEMBERS Paula Bevington, Mary O’Connor (Chapter Founder), Trudy Huger, Michelle Nordin, Kitty Hawks, Beth Barnett, Sue Wieland and Clare Whitfield.